 footwear of any kind, yet they were always strikingly clean.”

 Over the next two days, our merry trio spent time getting familiar with Kalea and making several dinghy trips back to the island to gather additional materials, supplies, tools and to grab a bite to eat or an evening drink at the local tiki bar.
-During those many pleasant, pre-passenger hours, I got to know our soft-spoken chef from the remote Cook Islands a little better.
+During those many pleasant, pre-passenger hours, I enjoyed getting to know our delightful soft-spoken chef from the remote Cook Islands.

 Lua possessed a powerful but relaxed confidence in her small, slender frame and innocuous manner.
 Somewhat introverted, she listened more than talked, but would get quite animated when discussing new recipes with fellow cooks, or ‘culinary artists,’ as she liked to say.
 She was particularly fond of Asian cuisine.